Monster Hunter Wilds | Image: Capcom

 Ever since we got our first look at the game, we’ve waited with bated breath to see how the Monster Hunter series would transition to a more open-world format, and thankfully we’ve got some answers ahead of the game’s launch.

-For example, the Windward Plains region will connect to the nearby Scarlet Forest biome, providing two regions that share a border, but will host different creatures, characters, and opportunities.
-While these are the only two regions revealed so far, there will be more places to explore as you move through the game.
+For example, the ‘Windward Plains’ region will connect to the nearby ‘Scarlet Forest’ biome, providing two regions that share a border, but will host different creatures, characters, and opportunities.
+Another region, the ‘Oilwell Basin’, is more volcanic and mountainous, whereas the newly revealed ‘Iceshard Cliffs’ will bring a more cold and cavernous location to the game.

-With a bigger map, moving quickly and efficiently becomes important, which is where the new Seikret familiar comes into play.
+With a bigger map, moving quickly and efficiently becomes important, which is where the new ‘Seikret’ familiar comes into play.
 In the previous game, Rise, Hunters would be able to ride on a Palamute – a hunting dog, essentially.
 In Wilds, however, you’ll instead be accompanied by the Seikret, a velociraptor-like bird creature that you can mount, and use to traverse great distances faster, or even hover using its foldable wings (seen above).

 Being able to move more efficiently will also be important due to the fact that, compared to prior games, you won’t necessarily be returning to a hub town in-between missions.
 Instead, it you’ll be able to make camp out in the open world in order to heal up and prepare for hunts, and then take on hunting opportunities out in the wild as they pop-up.